andretsc/Yiimp-Ubuntu/README.md

 Official Yiimp (used in this script for Yiimp Installation): https://github.com/tpruvot/yiimp

 Original Yiimp Installer : https://github.com/cryptopool-builders/multipool_original_yiimp_installer

 ***********************************

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 16.04(EOL not Recommended) / 18.04

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04(EOL Not Recommended) / 18.04 !

 Connect on your VPS =>
 - apt update